Ted Fujita

 Tetsuya Theodore Fujita (/'fu:dʒi:tɑ:/; FOO-jee-tah) (藤田 哲也, Fujita Tetsuya) was a Japanese and American meteorologist whose research primarily focused on severe weather.
 His research at the University of Chicago on severe thunderstorms, tornadoes, hurricanes, and typhoons revolutionized the knowledge of each.
 Although he is best known for creating the Fujita scale of tornado intensity and damage, he also discovered downbursts and microbursts and was an instrumental figure in advancing modern understanding of many severe weather phenomena and how they affect people, airplanes, and communities, especially through his work exploring the relationship between wind speed and damage.

 Biography

-Fujita was born in the village of Sone, Fukuoka Prefecture, Japan, an area that is now part of the city of Kitakyushu.
+Fujita was born October 23, 1920 in the village of Sone, Fukuoka Prefecture, Japan, an area that is now part of the city of Kitakyushu.

 World War II

-Fujita was residing in Kokura during World War II.
+Fujita resided in Kokura during World War II.
 Kokura was the primary target for the "Fat Man" plutonium bomb, but on the morning of August 9, 1945, the city was obscured by clouds and smoke from the neighboring city of Yahata, which had been firebombed the day before.
 As a result, the bomb was dropped on the secondary target, Nagasaki.
+Fujita was exempt from military service during the war due to poor eyesight.
+He worked as a physics teacher.
+In 1953 he moved to America at the invitation of Horace Byers at the University of Chicago.

 Studying the damage caused by the nuclear explosions contributed to Fujita's understanding of downbursts and microbursts as "starbursts" of wind hitting the Earth's surface and spreading out.